Hawker Dantorp

 The Hawker Dantorp H.B.
 III was a Danish single-engined biplane bomber of the 1930s.
 The aircraft was a development of the British Hawker Horsley designed for the Danish Navy, but differed in being powered by a radial engine and having a third crew member.
-Two examples were built in Britain as a precursor to license production in Denmark.
+Two examples were built in Britain as a precursor to licensed production in Denmark.
 Financial constraints meant this was not realised and the Hawker-built examples were the only aircraft produced.
 They served until the German invasion of Denmark in 1940.

 Design and development

 The Hawker Dantorp was derived from the successful Hawker Horsley.
 Originally designed to meet Air Ministry Specification 26/23 for a day bomber powered by a single Rolls-Royce Condor liquid-cooled engine, the Horsley entered service with the Royal Air Force in September 1927.

 One example of the Horsley, serial number J8620, was equipped with an Armstrong Siddeley Leopard 14-cylinder twin-row air-cooled radial engine.
 The Leopard was the most powerful radial engine in the world at the time and in consequence promised much better performance.
 Meanwhile, another Horsley, J8612, had been equipped with floats and demonstrated that the aircraft could be operated from the water.
 The Danish Navy showed interest in these developments and, in 1930, ordered an aircraft type based on the design of the Horsley but equipped with the new engine and able to operate as a floatplane.
 The aircraft was to be known as the Dantorp and was given the service number H.B.III.